In this article we will be diving deep about this interesting topic Vulnerability Assessment & Penetration Testing (VAPT).

 – VA is most suitable in situations where breadth over depth is preferred.

-Let us finally discuss about tools used in VA & PT !
+Let us finally discuss about tools used in Vulnerability Assessment and Penetration Testing !

 Tools used in Vulnerability Assessment (VA)